izolama/chatt-app/README.md

+# story
+Thank you to my friend who is willing to lend me a laptop so i can continue to grow and take job test

 # chatt-app
 Chat app real time chat application complete with usernames and connect/disconnect messages.
 You will use Socket.io to manage real time web socket connections to a Node.js server that will allow you to communicaate real time chat messages to all clients connected to a single server.